chrisli41/project-technical-communication-skills-assessment-pdeleon/reactive-programming.md

 - Object-oriented reactive programming (OORP) is a combination of object oriented programming and reactive programming.

-- Has similarities with the observer pattern commonly used in object-oriented programming.
+- Reactive programming has similarities with the observer pattern commonly used in object-oriented programming.
 For example, the observer pattern commonly describes data-flows between whole objects/classes, whereas object-oriented reactive programming could target the members of objects/classes.

 - Reactive programs are not necessarily evaluated the same way stack based programming languages are.
 All data, that is taken partially or completely from the data that was changed, reacts to the change.
 The most natural way to achieve this is an invalidate/lazy-revalidate scheme.
 Keep in mind that most computations that would be evaluated and forgotten in a normal programming language need to be represented in memory as data-structures.